Vidvox/isf-docs/pages/quickstart/quickstart.md

 - Including the "inputImage" as an element in the `INPUTS` section of the JSON blob.
 - Using the `IMG_NORM_PIXEL()` function to get the color of a particular normalized pixel.
 Within ISF, this function and its non-normalized counterpart `IMG_PIXEL()` replace the functions `texture2D()` or `texture2DRect()`.
 More information can be found on the [ISF built-in functions](ref_functions) reference page.

+{% include image.html file="quickstart/ISF-Image-Inputs.png" alt="Creating ISF FX" max-width="720" caption="Adding an image input in the ISF Editor to create an FX." %}

 ISF compositions can include more than one image input, making it possible to pass in additional data to be used for things like masking and distortion effects.
 Additional information on declaring image inputs and the image filter convention can be found in the[ISF JSON Reference](ref_json).

 ## Including Vertex Shaders